faenrandir/a_careful_examination/documents/book_of_mormon/links_to_parallels_to_1800s_theology.md

 > Many Book of Mormon doctrines are best explained by the nineteenth-century theological milieu.

-It appears that many, if not all, theological doctrines and themes advanced in the Book of Mormon had close precursors, variants, or a deep foundation in, the theology and thought of the early 1800s.
+In many ways, at least, the theological debates, doctrines, and themes advanced in the early 1800's milieu seem to be reflected---sometimes quite substantially---in the Book of Mormon.

 ### Shorter documents with more narrow focus